History of Asian Americans

 Asian American history is the history of ethnic and racial groups in the United States who are of Asian descent.
 The term "Asian American" was an idea invented in the 1960s to bring together Chinese, Japanese, and Filipino Americans for strategic political purposes.
-Soon other groups of Asian origin, such as Korean, Vietnamese, Iu Mien, Hmong, and other South Asian Americans were added.
+Soon other groups of Asian origin, such as Korean, Indian, and Vietnamese Americans were added.
 For example, while many Chinese, Japanese, and Filipino immigrants arrived as unskilled workers in significant numbers from 1850 to 1905 and largely settled in Hawaii and California, many Vietnamese, Cambodian, and Hmong Americans arrived in the United States as refugees following the Vietnam War.
 These separate histories have often been overlooked in conventional frameworks of Asian American history.

 Since 1965, shifting immigration patterns have resulted in a higher proportion of highly educated Asian immigrants entering the United States.
 This image of success is often referred to as the "model minority" myth.
-For the contemporary situation, see Asian Americans.